embedded-machine-learning/scripts-and-guides/scripts/README.md

 5. Results will be written into `./results` with a folder for each model and hardware as well as result files according to [Hardware Module Interfaces](./hardwaremodules/interfaces)

 ## Requirements for Connected Projects
-**EML-IF 1:** The training project shall be setup with an virtual environment (venv) on EDA02 for training with at least demo data.
+**EML-IF 1:** The training project shall be setup with a virtual environment (venv) on EDA02 for training with at least demo data.
 A training demo or the real project shall be able to be executed without any changes of the start script.

 **EML-IF 2:** The following folder structure shall be used for the training and inference project unless customization is necessary: